raghavvs/raghavvs.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year masters student studying Control Systems in the department of Aerospace Engineering, at the University of Illinois at Urbana-Champaign.
-I am primarily interested in working on control algorithm development, modeling of system dynamics and to incorporate machine learning into control systems for unidentifiable dynamics.
-I am also interested in working at the intersection of control systems and machine learning, particularly, reinforcement learning.
-I am keen on understanding the practical challenges of implementing learning-based control algorithms on real-physical systems.
+My name is Raghav, and I am currently a second-year graduate student at the University of Illinois at Urbana-Champaign, specializing in Dynamics and Control Systems within the Department of Aerospace Engineering.

+My academic and professional interests lie at the intersection of Control Systems and Machine Learning, particularly in the realm of Reinforcement Learning.
+My curiosity is fueled by an understanding of practical challenges that come with implementing learning-based control algorithms on actual physical systems.
+I am drawn to the development of control algorithms, system dynamics modeling, and the integration of machine learning into control systems to handle elusive dynamics.

+In the field of robotics, my expertise and research interests span across computer vision, motion planning, perception, and manipulation.
+I am currently engrossed in working on sample-based planners, exploring the use of marching primitives for shape abstraction, and integrating Learning from Demonstration (LfD) methods with sample-based planners.
+This focus reflects my drive to contribute to the ongoing advancements in robotics.

+I enjoy - cycling, swimming, playing tennis and reading.

+This website is a platform for me to share my journey, insights, and the work I am involved in.
+As you navigate through, I hope you find the content engaging and insightful.
+Please feel free to get in touch for any collaborations, discussions, or queries.

+My favorite book for the year 2023 - The Book of Why by *Dana Mackenzie and Judea Pearl*

+Some of my to re-read list:
+* The Beginning of Infinity by *David Deutsch*
+* The Information: A History, a Theory, a Flood by *James Gleick*
+* Meditations - Marcus Aurelius by *Gregory Hays Translation*
+* The Black Swan: On Robustness and Fragility, Deeper Philosophical and Empirical Reflections by *Nassim Nicholas Taleb*
+* Digital Fortress by *Dan Brown*
+* The Hidden Language of Computer Hardware and Software: Code *Charles Petzold*